 Experiment 2: Effect of sand-size uniformity

 The LL and PL of both mixtures including either sand were inversely proportional to sand content, up to the higher end of the range tested, above which the relationship is less clear.
-Both sands in Experiment 2 were relatively coarse (D50 of 0.42 and 0.49 mm), and this finding is in good agreement with other research on mixtures containing coarse sand (Mascitti and McNitt, Part I, this issue).
+Both sands in Experiment 2 were relatively coarse (D50 of 0.42 and 0.49 mm), and the inverse relationship is in good agreement with other research on mixtures containing coarse sand (Mascitti and McNitt, Part I, this issue).

-Mixtures produced with low-Cu sand had higher LL and PL than those produced with high-Cu sand (Figure 4).
+Mixtures produced with low-Cu sand had higher LL and PL than those produced using high-Cu sand (Figure 4).
 This small effect was statistically significant for the LL but not for the PL (Table Error!
 Reference source not found.).
 Although this effect is measurable, it is probably of little practical significance.
 In Experiment 2, the sand content played a more dominant role on LL and PL than sand uniformity.
 While only a single clay was tested, the effect of varying the clay’s plasticity would likely affect LL and PL to a greater degree than varying the Cu of the sand.

-An potential explanation for the higher LL and PL for the low-Cu sand is that the low-Cu sand contained more fine particles and therefore had a higher specific surface area (SSA).
+A potential explanation for the slightly higher LL and PL (non significant) for the low-Cu sand is that the low-Cu sand contained more fine particles and therefore had a higher specific surface area (SSA).
 Finer particles would consume more water and could potentially reduce the water content of the clay matrix enough to alter LL and PL.